Shanghai zinc soars to 14-year high as power crisis hits output - Up News Info

 * For the top stories in metals and other news, click or

-($1 = 6.4364 yuan) (Reporting by Mai Nguyen in Hanoi; Editing by Rashmi Aich and Subhranshu Sahu)
+($1 = 6.4343 yuan) (Reporting by Mai Nguyen in Hanoi Editing by Rashmi Aich and Subhranshu Sahu)